 Junior James Bond Luxury Roadster

-Chinese automotive engineer Lingziluo.
-He doesn’t just want his kid to have the coolest toy car on the block, he wants to crush the spirit of any dad who ever dreamed of giving his kid the coolest gift ever.
+Chinese automotive engineer Lingziluo doesn’t just want his kid to have the coolest toy car on the block, he wants to crush the spirit of any dad who ever dreamed of giving his kid the coolest gift ever.
 This is true scaled-down luxury; the parts alone cost more than $15,000, and the labor pushes the car’s value to about that of a BMW 3 Series according to the designer.
-And it tops out at 86 miles per hour.
-So yeah, might want to think about returning that Cozy Coupe you were stashing in the garage for Junior’s birthday.
+Crazier still, it tops out at 86mph.

 Modified Lightning McQueen Powerwheel

-Salvaged Bomb Spaceship Pedal CarThis beauty was built by 1955 Father Of The Year DL Montoya of Honolulu for his son Gene that summer, and yes, that’s an actual discarded 500-pound aerial bomb.
+This beauty was built by 1955 Father Of The Year, DL Montoya, of Honolulu for his son Gene that summer.
+And yes, it’s made of an actual discarded 500-pound aerial bomb.
 The contraption set D.L. back less than a dollar and was built in a week.

 The construction of this kart already screams “old school” — using a Radio Flyer red wagon for the frame just pushes the nostalgia over the top.
 The true genius, though, lies in the fact that this go-kart enables your kid to essentially pull their own wagon to the park, making this a gift for you more than them.

-Raise your hand if you’re starting to think your dad really dropped the ball on your childhood wheels.
-While you’re at it, raise your whole dang truck.
-This kid is literally on top of his game.
+Raise your hand if you’re starting to think your dad really dropped the ball on when you were a kid.
+While you’re at it, raise your whole dang truck up there too.